Attack on US-backed Syrian fighters kills 7 in northern town

 He says it’s unclear who was behind the attack and added that the “martyrs were carrying out their mission of protecting Manbij.”

-The Britain-based Syrian Observatory for Human Rights, a war monitor, said sleepers cells of the Islamic State group carried out the attack.
+The Britain-based Syrian Observatory for Human Rights, a war monitor, said sleeper cells of the Islamic State group carried out the attack.

 No one immediately claimed responsibility for the attack but in January, IS claimed a suicide attack in Manbij that killed 19 people, including two U.S. service members and two American civilians.